The Road Less Traveled

 The city of Los Angeles has recently discovered that by painting the roads white they can actually reflect some of the heat and light (see Sciencemag.org), and cool the streets by a few degrees celsius.

-Couldn’t resist;) Contrary to The Rolling Stones, painting it white has its benefits!
+Couldn’t resist;) Contrary to The Rolling Stones prerogative, painting it white has its benefits!
+Seems like a clear win that can be rapidly implemented.

 A pretty ingenious way of allowing for wildlife to make it across from wilderness to wilderness without having to risk death by running across the highway.